joeywhelan/serverless-js/assets/article.md

 ![application-level architecture](assets/Applevel-arch.jpg)

 # Functions #
-Below is a step-by-step explanation of an end-to-end build of Elastic Serverless deployment using Javascript code, only.
+Below is a step-by-step explanation of an end-to-end build of Elastic Serverless deployment using JavaScript code only.

 ## Create an Elastic Serverless Project ##
 The function below will initiate the build of a serverless project via [REST API](https://www.elastic.co/docs/api/doc/elastic-cloud-serverless/operation/operation-createelasticsearchproject).
-In this case, I've request a project that is optimized for vector operations.
+In this case, I've requested a project optimized for vector operations.
 ### Code ###
 ```javascript
 async function createProject(name, url, key) {